atet/mobile_app_marketing/README.md

 * Even if you watch a current walkthrough video on Youtube, etc. many details can change between Unity and Google Play overnight.
 * These are the big differences that I experienced:
    * You must build your *.apk OR *.aab as ARM64-only, select Scripting Backend as IL2CPP and the Target Architecture as only ARM64
-   * You must increment the Bundle Version Code **everytime** you upload a build to Google Play for processing, even if there was an error with the build
+   * You must increment the Bundle Version Code **everytime** you upload a build to Google Play for processing, even if Google detected an error with your build during the uploading process
    * You build cannot be in development mode or have any Debug.Log commands (that are uncommented)
    * Your first submission may take a few days to clear Google Play's checks